When you think of a good quality, cheap chocolate bar – what comes to mind?

 This tool is called a perceptual map (or a positioning map).
 It maps perceptual ideas customers have about a brand or product.

 Today, we’re going to examine the perceptual map in detail.
-We’ll discuss:

-What a Perceptual Map Is
+What Is a Perceptual Map?

 When determining a new product, pricing out an existing product or devising how to market a product or service – you may feel the need to be a mind reader.
 Or worse yet, like you’re on a journey without a map guiding you to your destination.